-All of the bars systems shown on the Rebar Selection tab (ASTM - US Customary, ASTM - US SI, Euro or CSA) are available, no matter what design code was used for the ADAPT-PT/RC run.
+All the bar systems shown on the Rebar Selection tab (ASTM - US Customary, ASTM - US SI, Euro or CSA) are available, no matter what design code was used for the ADAPT-PT/RC run.
 First, select the desired bar system.
-Then, specify the top and bottom bar size from the pull-down list of bar sizes available for that bar system.
+Then, specify the top and bottom bar size from the pulldown list of bar sizes available for that bar system.
 Click on Apply to recalculate the mild steel reinforcing requirements with the new bar sizes.